Top 5 Social Fitness Hacks

 2. Real breaks – without an agenda

-A weekly "walk and talk" or coffee – purely personal, zero business.
+A weekly "walk-and-talk" or coffee – purely personal, zero business.
 This builds high-quality connections and reduces friction in everyday life.

 3. The gratitude impulse